 What do parent-teacher conferences have to do with winning college scholarships?
 A TON.
 Keep reading…

-*This is a re-blog of my post written two years ago, with an update at the end*
+*This is a re-blog of my post written a few years ago, with an update at the end*

 I spent 90 minutes last night waiting in line at my 7th grader’s middle school for parent-teacher conferences.
 Later on in the evening, I was chatting with a few friends and we were complaining (guilty!) about having to wait so long (I waited in one teacher’s line for 30 minutes) to discuss my son’s progress in school.
 One person said that she never understood parents who go to conferences when their students are getting good grades.

 I have always gone to my kids’ parent-teacher conferences, no matter how they are doing in school.

 Why wouldn’t I take advantage of an opportunity to connect with the people my son spends most of his day with?

 When my kids are doing well, it feels great to have teachers let me know how happy they are with their progress and when they are struggling, we come up with a plan together to help them improve.

 Having a good relationship with teachers not only helps parents, but it helps students as they prepare for future college and scholarship applications.